Narwhal and Bullshark, Sui's Mempool and Consensus Engines

-This is a brief introduction to Narwhal and Tusk, the high-throughput mempool and consensus offered by Mysten Labs.
-Sui runs consensus as needed to periodically checkpoint its state.
-And for those transactions that require a total ordering, Narwhal/Tusk is the consensus engine of Sui.
+This is a brief introduction to Narwhal, and Bullshark, the high-throughput mempool and consensus engines offered by Mysten Labs.
+Sui uses Narwhal as the mempool and Bullshark as the consensus engine by default, to sequence transactions that require a total ordering, synchronize transactions between validators and periodically checkpoint the network's state.

-The dual name highlights that the systems split the responsibilities of:
+The names highlight that the components split the responsibilities of:

-- agreeing on a specific ordering of this data (Tusk)
+- agreeing on a specific ordering of this data = Bullshark

-Narwhal and Tusk represent the latest variant of decades of work on multi-proposer, high-throughput consensus algorithms that reaches throughputs more than 130,000 transactions per second on a WAN, with production cryptography, permanent storage, and a scaled-out primary-worker architecture.
+The Sui Consensus Engine represents the latest variant of decades of work on multi-proposer, high-throughput consensus algorithms that reach throughputs of more than 125,000 transactions per second with a two-second latency for a deployment of 50 parties, with production cryptography, permanent storage, and a scaled-out primary-worker architecture.

-The Narwhal/Tusk approach can offer dramatic scalability benefits in the following cases:
+The Sui Consensus Engine approach can offer dramatic scalability benefits in the following cases:

 The Narwhal mempool offers: